Holographic will: Netherlands

 Under the Dutch Civil Code a "private act" (onderhandse akte) is permissible but must be signed and deposited with a notary.
 Limited exceptions exist for members of the military during time of war, or persons aboard a seagoing ship or airplane.

 Norway

 Norwegian law allows holographic wills only in an emergency.
 They are valid until the testator has not been prevented from creating a proper will for a period of three months.

 Romania

 Holographic wills are governed by the Civil Code of Romania.
 To be valid, a holographic testament must be entirely handwritten, signed, and dated.

 Spain

 The Civil Code of Spain permits holographic wills under § 688 for persons of legal age.
 To be valid, the entire will must be handwritten by the testator, accompanied by a signature and date; foreigners may write holographic wills in their own language.

+Catalonia

+Catalonia, an autonomous community of Spain, permits holographic wills under article 421-17 of its civil code.
+It must be handwritten, with the testator's signature along with place and date of execution.

 Switzerland

 Holographic wills are governed by § 505 of the Swiss Civil Code and are valid for mentally sound persons at least 18 years of age.
 In order to be recognized as valid, a holographic will must be entirely handwritten and must contain the heading "Will"; the name, date of birth, and residence of the testator; a revocation of previous testaments; the provision of statutory entitlements to statutory heirs, such as children, spouse, registered partner, etc.; the place and date of composition; and the signature of the testator.